Choose your location from the dropdown to view results.

 SALT LAKE CITY RACES ARE THE FOLLOWING MONDAY

 *Dates not on the first Sunday of the month.

 Do you think you have what it takes to go wheel-to-wheel with the best drivers at your local K1 Speed?
-Then participate in our GoPro Challenge GP racing series – a competitive go kart racing league that is easy to join, affordable to join, and non-committal.
+Then participate in our Challenge GP league – a competitive racing series that is easy to join, affordable to join, and non-committal.
 Pick the race or races you want to join at your nearest track and pit yourself against K1 Speed’s fastest kart racers.

 Pricing – Each monthly event includes the following:

 14 Lap Qualifier 1 – standard qualifying for best time.

 14 Lap Qualifier 2 – standard qualifying for best time.
 Best of 2 qualifiers sets placement for final.

 16 Lap Final – rolling start final race.